 The botulinum toxin contained in this medication can spread to other body areas beyond where it was injected.
 This has caused serious life-threatening side effects in some people receiving botulism toxin injections, even for cosmetic purposes.

 Call your doctor at once if you have any of these side effects, some of which can occur up to several weeks after an injection:

 - trouble breathing, talking, or swallowing;

 - hoarse voice, drooping eyelids;

 - unusual or severe muscle weakness (especially in a body area that was not injected with the medication);

-- loss of bladder control;
+- loss of strength, loss of bladder control;

 - wheezing, tightness in your chest;